THE BURMESE RUBY

 The Origin of the

 Even though the quality of a gemstone and its location (country of origin) may not be correlated, some areas of the world have gained significant prestige for yielding beautiful gemstones of unprecedented quality.
 Of all the ruby producing origins, one country and one country only eclipses all others and continues to capture the imagination of travellers, explorers and entrepreneurs: Burma.
-Typically, a Burmese origin is considered the most quintessential for rubies as they have such an intense colorr (often described as ‘pigeon’s blood) coupled with resplendent lustre and fluorescence (fire).
+Typically, a Burmese origin is considered the most quintessential for rubies as they have such an intense color (often described as ‘pigeon’s blood) coupled with resplendent lustre and fluorescence (fire).

 Within Burma, there are further distinctions between regions and mines that produce the best rubies in the world.
-Burma’s legendary Mogok valley is the world’s pre-eminent source of rubies providing the world with the highest of qualities, captivating gem connoisseurs and collectors for centuries with their uniquely prized ‘pigeon’s blood colour’, an appellation promising the most exceptional quality.
+Burma’s legendary Mogok valley is the world’s pre-eminent source of rubies providing the world with the highest of qualities, captivating gem connoisseurs and collectors for centuries with their uniquely prized ‘pigeon’s blood color’, an appellation promising the most exceptional quality.

-Rubies from Mogok possess an unrivalled crimson red body colour together with a fiery red fluorescence, both related to the presence (in traces) of the element chromium – the latter granting them an inextinguishable fire, even when placed in the dark.
+Rubies from Mogok possess an unrivalled crimson red bodycolor together with a fiery red fluorescence, both related to the presence (in traces) of the element chromium – the latter granting them an inextinguishable fire, even when placed in the dark.
 Mogok rubies are also characterised by the presence of a multitude of tiny, fine needles, commonly known as silk, which cause light to reflect further and produce a velvety sheen throughout the gem and allowing light to be scattered into the facets.
 It is this extraordinary mix of the most desirable red colour and vivid fiery sparkle that set Burmese rubies, and especially Mogok rubies, apart from their peers.

 Variety of inclusions in Burmese rubies.